ahanafasir/portfolio-new/README.md

 # Personal Portfolio Design
-## Includes a homepage and a Blog page
+## Includes a Homepage and a Blog page